atait/kicad-python/README.md

 **Effect:** You can now use the full KiCad built-in SWIG wrapper, the `kicad-python` package, and any non-GUI plugins you are developing *outside of the pcbnew application*.
 It is useful for batch processing, remote computers, procedural layout, continuous integration, and use in other software such as FreeCAD and various autorouters.

 ## Snippet examples
 These snippets are run in the GUI terminal.
-They are common automations that don't need dedicated action plugins
+They are common automations that aren't worth making dedicated action plugins.
 There is no preceding context; the linking step above provides `pcb` to the terminal.
 These all should work in pcbnew 5, 6, or 7 on Mac, Windows, or Linux.

 ### Hide silkscreen labels of selected footprints
 ```python